 About The Project

-- Discover what learning gaps exist to better inform future continuing education work related to diversity, equity, and inclusion (DEI).
+- Discover what learning gaps exist in the Wisconsin Library Community in order to better inform future continuing education work related to diversity, equity, and inclusion (DEI).

 - Improve Wisconsin library workers’ capacity for discussing topics related to race (based on a pre- and post-survey).